iozsaygi/iozsaygi.github.io/_posts/2023-11-27-terrain-modification-and-creep-spread-in-real-time-strategy-games.md

 Here's my current game view; simple as that.
 ![Scene Preparation](https://github.com/iozsaygi/iozsaygi.github.io/blob/main/assets/imgs/tmacsirtsg/scene-preparation.png?raw=true)

+One thing to mention is that I will be using ``800x600`` as my reference resolution in game view to ensure consistency between screenshot sizes.

 ### Node structure
 Nodes are the core building blocks of RTS games.
 They are used for pathfinding, map data generation, building placements, and many more.